appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/sso-login/okta-saml.md

 :::caution

-Please be aware that, enabling SSO for **APPCIRCLE LOGIN** doesn't enable SSO for Testing Distribution and Enterprise Store.
+Please be aware that, enabling SSO for **APPCIRCLE LOGIN** doesn't enable SSO for Testing Distribution and Enterprise App Store.
 They must be configured separately.

 :::